Donald Love: Shrewsbury Town

 Following his release from Sunderland, on 12 July 2019, Love signed for fellow League One side Shrewsbury Town on a two-year deal.
 He made his debut on 3 August, playing the full 90 minutes of a 1–0 home win over Portsmouth.
 On 13 November, after coming on in the 67th minute for Louis Thompson in a 3–1 win over Macclesfield Town in the EFL Trophy group stage, he was sent off.

 On 26 January 2020, in the fourth round of the FA Cup at home to Liverpool, Love drove Neco Williams' cross into his own net in the first minute of the second half to give Liverpool a 2–0 lead, though Shrewsbury drew the match 2–2 to earn a replay.
 On 12 May 2021 it was announced that he would leave Shrewsbury at the end of the season, following the expiry of his contract.

 Salford City

 On 31 August 2021, he signed a one-year contract with League Two side Salford City, with manager Gary Bowyer signing him to provide competition in various positions.

 Morecambe

 On 17 June 2022, Love agreed to join League One club Morecambe on a two-year deal upon the expiration of his contract with Salford City.

+Accrington Stanley

+On 23 July 2024, Love agreed to join League Two club Accrington Stanley on a two-year deal.